 The obligations under the loan and security agreement are secured by substantially all of our assets, including its intellectual property and by a pledge all of our equity interests in its U.S. subsidiaries and 65% of our equity interests in its non-U.S. subsidiaries that are directly owned by us.
-We are obligated to maintain in deposit accounts held at the lender equal to at least the lesser of (i) \$150.0 million or (ii) all of our non-operating cash.
+We are obligated to maintain in deposit accounts held at the lender equal to at least the lesser of (i) \$150.0 million \$90.0 million or (ii) all of our non-operating cash deposits that are demand deposits or money market accounts.

 The loan and security agreement contains certain customary representations and warranties, affirmative and negative covenants, and events of default.
 Under the loan and security agreement, if we maintain less than \$100.0 million in available cash, then we are required to meet either one of two financial covenants: a minimum unrestricted cash covenant or a minimum revenue and growth covenant.
 The minimum unrestricted cash covenant requires that we to maintain cash reserve not less than the greater of (i) \$20.0 million, (ii) the absolute value of EBITDA losses (if any) for the most recent consecutive four-month period then ended or (iii) the aggregate outstanding principal amount of \$52.0 million.
 The minimum revenue and growth covenant requires our revenue, for the consecutive twelve-month period as of each measurement date, of not less than \$50.0 million and of at least 115% as of the last day of the consecutive twelve-month period of the immediately preceding year.
-If we maintain at least \$100.0 million in available cash, then it is not required to meet such financial covenants.
+If we maintain at least \$100.0 million in available cash, then it is we are not required to meet such financial covenants.